Close

 Payment options: Credit card, debit card, Apple Pay, and PayPal

 Fall detection is available with the Apple Watch Series 4 or later, including the SE and Series 8 models.
 When the Apple Watch detects a hard fall, it vibrates against your wrist, sounds an alarm, and shows an alert.
 You can dismiss the alert, which tells the system you’re okay and ends the alarm, or you can call 911.
-If the watch detects you haven’t moved for one minute, it will call 911 automatically.
+If the alert is not dismissed and the watch detects you haven’t moved for one minute, it will call 911 automatically.
 It will also send messages to your emergency contacts, letting them know your location, that your watch detected a fall, and that you may need help.
 Falls are also recorded in the Health app.

 Since the Apple Watch is designed to detect hard falls, it may not be suitable for detecting the slower, more gradual falls that are common for older adults.